eastend-street/portfolio/README.md

 <br/>

 - <h3><a href="https://junyamada.info/brickhouse">Brickhouse Ventures</a></h3>
 Brickhouse ventures company homepage.
-This is a team project at Cornerstone Community College with real client.
+This is a team project at Cornerstone Community College with a real client.
 `React.js`, `React Hooks`, `TypeScript`, `Sass`

 <a href="https://junyamada.info/brickhouse">